JMWebDevelopment/Nuovo/readme.txt

 = Custom Background =
 Finally, Nuovo supports a custom background that can either be a photo or color background.
 Do note that backgrounds, particualry photo backgrounds do not scroll down the page on tablets or mobile devices as they do on a desktop browser.

+= Single Post Navigation =
+It's now easier for your readers to move between posts with single post navigation beneath each post.

 == How To's ==
 = Setting up a Child Theme =
 When customizing a theme, the best practice is to create a child theme.
 This way, when you update the parent theme, all of your changes will still remain intact.
 Creating a child theme is very simple if you use the steps below.